9 Google Sheets Tips for Turning Exported Data Into a Great Report

 Get more out of your Google Sheets

-By exporting your data from Trello to Google Sheets with Unito, you’re already ahead of people who still enter their data manually.
+When you import data into Google Sheets with Unito, you’re already ahead of people who still enter their data manually.
 But with these tips, you can turn your automated report into a true resource, and help the entire team move forward together.